RLX Technology Inc. (RLX) Shares Down Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for RLX stocks, with BofA Securities repeating the rating for RLX by listing it as a “Neutral.”
 The predicted price for RLX in the upcoming period, according to BofA Securities is $6 based on the research report published on November 01st of the previous year 2021.

-During the last 5 trading sessions, RLX rose by +14.12%, which changed the moving average for the period of 200-days by +36.62% in comparison to the 20-day moving average, which settled at $1.9320.
-In addition, RLX Technology Inc. saw -15.65% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RLX fell by -11.73%, which changed the moving average for the period of 200-days by +36.22% in comparison to the 20-day moving average, which settled at $1.8345.
+In addition, RLX Technology Inc. saw -24.78% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for RLX